libreswitch/ops/tests/rest/rest_test.md

     }
 }
 ```

 The "number" will be from 1 to 10 respectively.

 ### Description

-- Verify if the test VLAN is filtered by name
+- Verify if the test VLAN is filtered by name:
     1. Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans?depth=1;id=<number>" for each VLAN added.
     2. Verify if the HTTP response is `200 OK`.
     3. Verify if the HTTP response is not empty.